$(A_\infty,2)$-categories and relative 2-operads: Relative 2-operads

-\begin{proof} {\sc(unit)} holds trivially, and {\sc(associative)} holds by a diagram chase similar to the one conducted in the proof of Def.~Prop.~\ref{defprop:Kr_is_an_operad} above. {\sc(projections)} is equivalent to the observation that for any tree-pair $2T = (T_b \to T_s)$, $\Gamma_{2T}$ and $\gamma_{T_s}$ are intertwined by the projections. \end{proof}
+\begin{proof} {\sc(unit)} holds trivially, and {\sc(projections)} is equivalent to the observation that for any tree-pair $2T = (T_b \to T_s)$, $\Gamma_{2T}$ and $\gamma_{T_s}$ are intertwined by the projections. {\sc(associative)} holds by a diagram chase similar to the one conducted in the proof of Def.~Prop.~\ref{defprop:Kr_is_an_operad} above.
+We conduct this chase in the following figure.
+Because this figure is so complex, we display only the bubble trees, rather than the full tree-pairs.
+In fact, the diagram chase conducted in the proof of Def.~Prop.~\ref{defprop:Kr_is_an_operad} is identical to what happens to the seam trees in the following figure.